-2 Field Technicians for Western Scrub-Jay / Oak dispersal project
+1 Field Technician for Western Scrub-Jay / Oak dispersal project

-Two field assistants are needed for a study of the behavioral ecology of the role of Western Scrub-Jays as seed dispersers and seed predators for oaks at the Hastings Reserve in upper Carmel Valley, California.
+One field assistant is needed for a study of the behavioral ecology of the role of Western Scrub-Jays as seed dispersers and seed predators for oaks at the Hastings Reserve in upper Carmel Valley, California.
 Hastings is run by the Museum of Vertebrate Zoology, UC Berkeley.
 The current research focuses on the context-dependence of species interactions.
 Assistants will be involved in capturing and marking individual jays, monitoring foraging and social behavior, as well as experimental manipulations of acorn crops.
 Other duties will include vegetation sampling, seed abundance surveys and recording of field experiments.
 There is also the opportunity to conduct a small-scale independent study, supervised by the lead investigator.
 The experience is designed to be one of total immersion six days per week.
-The position runs from September 1st, 2016 to the end of November 2016 (or potentially mid-December; with some flexibility on start and end dates, depending on the year's acorn crop).
+The position runs from September 4th, 2017 to mid-November 2017 (or potentially mid-December; with some flexibility on start and end dates, depending on the year's acorn crop).
 A modest stipend of $600 / month plus free housing is provided.

 Applications will be reviewed upon receipt and the positions will remain open until filled.
 If interested, apply sooner rather than later.
 Our positions usually fill quickly.
 Please include the following in your application: a resumé (one page resumés are discouraged - please provide detailed descriptions of your academic, volunteer, and professional experiences); a cover letter describing why you should be considered for one of our positions; the names, phone numbers, and email addresses of at least three academic / professional references (preferably ones familiar with your ability to conduct field work); and the dates you are available to work at the Hastings Reserve.
 For further information - and to see whether the positions have been filled, please consult our employment web site: http://www.mariopesendorfer.com/employment.htm Applications should be sent as attachments by email to Dr. Mario Pesendorfer at email@example.com